openjournals/joss/docs/submitting.md

   - galactic dynamics
   - milky way
 authors:
-  - name: Adrian M. Price-Whelan
+  - name: Adrian M. Price-Whelan^[Custom footnotes for e.g. denoting who the corresspoinding author is can be included like this.]
     orcid: 0000-0003-0872-7098
     affiliation: "1, 2" # (Multiple affiliations must be quoted)
   - name: Author Without ORCID